Alec-DeSouza/RxChange-Java/README.md

 ### Lifecycle Awareness (Android)

 When developing Android applications, it may be the case that observers need to be aware of an Activity or Fragment's lifecycle.
-We recommend using the [RxLifecycle](https://github.com/trello/RxLifecycle) library and then having activities extend the `RxActivity` class for activities or the `RxFragment` class for fragments.
+We recommend using the [RxLifecycle](https://github.com/trello/RxLifecycle) library and then extending the `RxActivity` class for activities or the `RxFragment` class for fragments.
 Afterwards, the `compose()` function can be used in conjunction with RxLifecycle's `bind***()` methods while registering the observer.

 The example below registers an observer that will only listen up until the Activity enters the paused state.